codingnige/docs/Read App/roadmap.md

 Additionally we will fix/implement a few requests and tweaks that will follow from the Segmentation in user testing: like fixed number of stats badges in library dashboard, remove Delete button from friends, optimise the description width, and font settings.

+### What is delivered - Under Evaluation 02/05/2020
+Sure, here it is.

+Huge updates to lounges and group plans:

+* Phase A of lounges is complete:

+  * Including images uploads

+  * The logic behind Exclusive Content is update to present the content exclusively owned by the lounge owner

+* Group Plans are there:

+  * Activity feed

+  * Books

+  * Add/edit plan books

+  * Private group plans are not included in this update

+* Bug fixes and minor changes:

+  * Swipe to delete a friend.

 ## May